 - complete and return a claim form as a member of a SEATO medical team

-As your Gold Card can provide you with a range of benefits and services, the way you use your Gold Card may vary.
+As your Veteran Gold Card can provide you with a range of benefits and services, the way you use your card may vary.

-When you use your Gold Card for medical treatment:
+When you use your Veteran Gold Card for medical treatment:

 - They may ask if you have a referral.